Introduction

 The problems of the Evian conference in July 1938, at which representatives from thirty-two nations had addressed the plight of Jewish refugees fleeing Nazi Germany and Austria, were exacerbated by disunity among the twenty-one private Jewish delegations attending, which the weekly Congress Bulletin of the American Jewish Congress described as a ‘‘spectacle of Jewish discord and disruption.’’[13]
 American policy had received much negative attention and criticism from it severely limited quota of refugees admitted to the country.
 In 1938, in his capacity as leader of the American Jewish Congress, Rabbi Stephen Wise had written a letter in which he opposed any change in US immigration laws which would enable Jews to find refuge: “It may interest you to know that some weeks ago the representatives of all the leading Jewish organizations met in conference.
 It was decided that no Jewish organization would, at this time, sponsor a bill which would in any way alter the immigration laws.”[14]
 American representatives at the conference refused to take any substantial number of Jews suffering under the Nazis or unwanted by Romania and Poland.
 Other nations followed suit.
 The Soviet Union refused to accept refugees and a year later ordered its border guards to treat all refugees attempting to cross into Soviet territory as spies.[15]

-Religious and political differences between Reform, Orthodox, Zionist and anti-Zionists left many American Jewish groups conflicted as to how best to assist persecuted Jews.
-Some of the Jewish leaders, especially those of German background in the United States and Great Britain, deliberately avoided an open stance against Jewish persecution out of “fear of stirring up an anti-Semitic backlash” within Germany and preferred to negotiate out of the limelight.[17]
-Golda Meir, the attendee from British Mandate Palestine, was not permitted to speak or to participate in the proceedings except as an observer.
-Weizmann and David Ben-Gurion of the Jewish Agency were both firmly opposed to Jews being allowed entry into Western countries, hoping that the pressure of hundreds of thousands of refugees having nowhere to go would force Britain to open Palestine to Jewish immigration.[18]
+Weizmann and David Ben-Gurion (1886 – 1973) of the Jewish Agency were both firmly opposed to Jews being allowed entry into Western countries, hoping that the pressure of hundreds of thousands of refugees having nowhere to go would force Britain to open Palestine to Jewish immigration.[17]
 WZO president Weizmann believed that behind the scenes action, performed “privately and separately” with the various delegations in their respective capitals, would more likely lead to positive results.
-The exclusion of Palestine from the agenda convinced him as well that he would not be granted a “serious hearing,” and would therefore be “a waste of time.”[19]
-Concerned that Jewish organizations would be seen trying to promote greater immigration into the United States, the AJC’s Morris Waldman acted again, and privately warned against Jewish representatives highlighting the problems Jewish refugees faced.[20]
-Samuel Rosenman sent President Franklin D. Roosevelt a memorandum stating that an “increase of quotas is wholly inadvisable as it would merely produce a ‘Jewish problem’ in the countries increasing the quota.”[21]
-Abba Hillel Silver of the United Jewish Appeal said he saw “no particular good” in what the conference was trying to achieve.[22]
+The exclusion of Palestine from the agenda convinced him as well that he would not be granted a “serious hearing,” and would therefore be “a waste of time.”[18]
+Concerned that Jewish organizations would be seen trying to promote greater immigration into the United States, the AJC’s Morris Waldman acted again, and privately warned against Jewish representatives highlighting the problems Jewish refugees faced.[19]
+Samuel Rosenman sent President Franklin D. Roosevelt a memorandum stating that an “increase of quotas is wholly inadvisable as it would merely produce a ‘Jewish problem’ in the countries increasing the quota.”[20]
+Abba Hillel Silver of the United Jewish Appeal said he saw “no particular good” in what the conference was trying to achieve.[21]

 The failure of the conference meant that many Jews had no escape and would ultimately become victims of Hitler’s “Final Solution to the Jewish Question.”
 Two months after Evian, Britain and France granted Hitler the right to occupy the Sudetenland of Czechoslovakia.
 In November, on Kristallnacht, a massive pogrom across the Third Reich was accompanied by the destruction of over 1,000 synagogues, massacres and the mass arrests of tens of thousands of Jews.
 In March 1939, Hitler occupied more of Czechoslovakia, causing a further 180,000 Jews to fall under Axis control, while in May 1939 the British issued the White Paper which barred Jews from entering Palestine or buying land there.